 During the midst of the pandemic, Martin Lowery travels out to remote Grantalow Lodge in search of colleague Dr Olivia Wendle.
-The ranger Alma agrees to take Martin on a two-day journey into the remote area of the woods where Dr Wendle is working on a research project to communicate with the plant intelligence that connects the forest.
+The ranger Alma takes Martin on a two-day journey into the remote area of the woods where Dr Wendle is working on a research project to communicate with the plant intelligence that connects the forest.
 While camping, Martin and Alma are attacked and their equipment trashed and shoes stolen.
 They are then captured by Zach, a crazed individual living in the forest, who believes the forest is inhabited by a folk spirit Parnag Fegg and is engaged in worshipping it.

 Ben Wheatley’s films have frequently delved into Folk Horror.
 This is the term coined to refer to horror films that concern themselves with pagan rituals, mysterious pre-Christian gods of nature and frequently religions involving human sacrifice to ensure the harvest.
 The genre took off in the late 1960s and was popularised by the cult hit of The Wicker Man (1973).
 What made Kill List was a WTF twist where the main characters suddenly find themselves in the midst of pagan ceremonies and we realise such rituals are all around them, while A Field in England had one foot in being a historical film of the Cromwellian era and the other in being a Drug Hallucination/Folk Horror film.